manyoso/allie/README.md

 ## Is this like Anti-fish or Leelenstein?

 Not exactly.
 AF and the Stein are (apparently quite successful) experiments with the training procedures that go into making a Lc0 project neural net.
 However, they both utilize the Lc0 binary as the actual chess engine and just load these alternative networks.
 Allie is different.
 She can be used as a complete replacement of the Lc0 binary with different search, hash, move generation, etc, etc. That means that Allie could be used in theory with the AF or Stein networks too.
+In practice, she is currently only compatible with t10 - t30 networks and does not yet support the protocol changes introduced by t40+ nets.

 ## Ok, so details.
 How is she different?